k754a/Word-Guessing-Game/README.md

 Feel free to make any adjustments or let me know if there’s anything specific you’d like to add or change!

-I hope this helps you format your text in a README.md file.
-If you have any other questions, feel free to ask me. 😊